quist00/carpentries.org/_posts/2023/01/2023-01-24-lpgc-call-for-volunteers.md

 The Carpentries has three lesson programs, [Software Carpentry][swc], [Library Carpentry][lc], and [Data Carpentry][dc].
 In November, I published [a post describing the governance structure of each lesson program, and outlining a plan to introduce more community governance in the form of _Lesson Program Governance Committees (LPGCs)_][lpgc-planning-post].
-**Today, we open the call for volunteers to form these new committees.**
+**Today, 19 January we open the call for volunteers to form these new committees.**
 The call for volunteers will remain open until the end of 5th February, and I encourage anyone interested in community leadership and guiding the development of one of the lesson programs to apply.